This website has been created to inform members of the public about the collective claim in relation to charges in the App Store.Back To Top

 The collective claim is brought on an opt-out basis for individuals and businesses domiciled in the UK.

-If you were domiciled in the UK on 5 May 2022, and fall within the definition of the ‘class’, you will automatically be included in Dr Kent’s collective claim and will be bound by any judgment or settlement unless you choose to opt-out of the proceedings by 9 September 2022.
-Click here for more information on how to opt-out of the claim.
+If you were domiciled in the UK on 5 May 2022, and fall within the definition of the ‘class’, you will automatically be included in Dr Kent’s collective claim and will be bound by any judgment or settlement unless you have chosen to opt-out of the proceedings.Back To Top

 Dr Kent has been authorised by the Competition Appeal Tribunal to act as the class representative.
 Therefore, she is conducting the collective claim against Apple on behalf of all class members, save those that opt out of the claim.
 Dr Kent is responsible for communicating with and issuing formal notices to the class members.
 Dr Kent will continue to communicate with the class members via updates and announcements posted on this website, email correspondence and written notices, such as the recent CPO Hearing notice.